-The only cleaning agents that can be used without causing harm to the system are household ammonia and tri-sodium phosphate in small quantities.
+The only cleaning agents that can be used without causing harm to the system are household ammonia and trisodium phosphate in small quantities.
 Do not use any product that contains any portion of petroleum distillates.
-This attacks the rubber seats of your toilet and dump valve.
+This attacks the rubber seals of your toilet and dump valve.
 Also, do not use any dish detergent or abrasive cleaners.
 All products should be marked approved for ABS drainage systems.

-When winterizing drains use only trailer plumbing system type antifreeze.
+Use only RV type antifreeze, approved for plumbing systems, when winterizing drains.
 These are sold through your dealer.